2025 CNAS Commencement at Toyota Arena

 The College of Natural & Agricultural Sciences

-The University of California, Riverside celebrates the 71st Commencement — Congratulations to our graduating students!
-Each of you have worked incredibly hard and we couldn't be more proud to be part of your journey.
+The University of California, Riverside, celebrates the 72nd Commencement — Congratulations to our graduating students!
+Each of you has worked incredibly hard, and we couldn't be prouder to be part of your journey.

 CNAS Commencement Ceremony